Skip to content

 chef notes + tips

-• Washing the barley is optional, I prefer not to.
+• Washing the barley is optional, and I prefer not to.

-• You do not have to use fresh herbs at the end, however, if using dry herbs, add them in when you add in the beef stock.
+• You do not have to use fresh herbs at the end; however, if you use dry herbs, add them to the beef stock since it is best to start with dry and finish with fresh.

 More Soup Recipes